 Get 50,000 points with the Chase Sapphire Reserve℠ card when you spend $4,000 on purchases within the first three months of opening the account.

 Points are worth $.01 when redeemed for cash and gift cards.
 When applied to travel purchases through Chase Ultimate Rewards®, points are worth $.015 or 50 percent more than their cash value.

 You can also transfer points to certain airline and hotel loyalty programs, such as Southwest Airlines Rapid Rewards® and United MileagePlus®.

-Card perks include the opportunity to receive a $300 statement credit for travel purchases each year and access to more than 900 airport lounges worldwide when you activate your free Priority Pass™ Select membership.
+Card perks include the opportunity to receive a $300 statement credit for travel purchases each year and access to 1,000+ airport lounges worldwide when you activate your free Priority Pass™ Select membership.

 Watch out for: The annual fee is a hefty $450.
 Additional cards for authorized users are $75 per year.
 The cost of travel booked through Chase Ultimate Rewards may be different than prices available through other sales channels.
 Purchases for certain travel services, such as sightseeing activities and vacation rentals from real estate agencies, may not qualify for travel statement credits.

 You can earn 80,000 points under the Marriott Rewards® program's current offer when you spend $3,000 in the first three months with the Marriott Rewards® Premier Credit Card.
 You can earn an additional 7,500 points if you add an authorized user and you make your first purchase within the first three months.